vedya13/AWS-Cloud-Projects/RDS-MySQL-Setup/README.md

 ---

+## Next Steps

+The following tasks will be completed in the next phase of the project:

+1. Verify RDS instance availability.
+2. Configure inbound security group rules for MySQL (Port 3306).
+3. Retrieve the RDS endpoint.
+4. Launch and connect an EC2 instance.
+5. Connect to the RDS instance using MySQL client.
+6. Create a database schema named `dev_db`.
+7. Verify successful database creation.

+---

 ## Outcome

-Successfully configured an Amazon RDS MySQL instance for development purposes.
-Additional steps include connectivity verification, database creation, and testing.
+Successfully configured an Amazon RDS MySQL instance for development and testing purposes using AWS RDS.
+Additional configuration and connectivity testing will be performed to complete the deployment.